FelixKrueger/reStrainingOrder/Docs/README.md

 ### Which kind of files are supported?

 reStrainingOrder should work with most types of Illumina sequencing reads.
 More specifically, we have tested it with ChIP- and Input-seq, RNA-seq as well as different tpyes of Bisulfite-seq (WGBS, PBAT).
-Aligners that were shown to work well with the N-masked genome approach inlcude `Bowtie2`, `HISAT2`, `STAR` and `Bismark`.
+Aligners that were shown to work well with the N-masked genome approach include `Bowtie2`, `HISAT2`, `STAR` and `Bismark`.

 #### Installation notes

-Just download the latest version under releases, and extract the tar archive into a folder.
+Just download the latest version under [releases](https://github.com/FelixKrueger/reStrainingOrder/releases), and extract the tar archive into a folder.
 Done.
 ```
 tar xzf reStrainingOrder_v0.X.Y.tar.gz
 ```